assadjee/ASP.NET-MVC5/Week 3/Day 5/DataTables.md

 ## Introduction

-This guide demonstrates how to integrate DataTables into an ASP.NET MVC application using AJAX calls to load data dynamically.
-CSS and JS files are managed using the `BundleConfig` class to improve performance.
+To integrate DataTables into SportsStore application, we'll be using AJAX calls to load data dynamically.
+Note that the CSS and JS files are managed using the `BundleConfig` class to improve performance.

 ## Step 1: Install Required Packages